The Apgar Score, devised by Dr. Virginia Apgar in 1953, is a quick method for assessing the clinical status of a newborn.

 What Defense Lawyers Do with APGARs

 This argument often falls apart quickly.
 First, bias comes into play in a lot of these.
 Health care providers have a bias towards a higher score.
-Interobserver reliability low, even at five minutes.
+Interobserver reliability is low, even at five minutes.
 Sometimes this bias is impossible to discern.
 In other cases, a review of the raw scoring will show that the scoring does not even correlate with the objective numbers.

 APGAR Score Settlements and Verdicts